The Bayonets: "Sucker For Love"

-Smartphone
+"Smartphone"

 The second single "Smartphone" was released on May 18, 2013 via The Bayonets website.
 It was released two days later via iTunes.
 As with their first single, Steven Van Zandt named "Smartphone" the "Coolest Song in the World" on his SiriusXM radio show.
-While it was initially due to be released on the 23rd, Brian mentioned in late April that it may be released "a few days early".
+While it was initially due to be released on April 23, Brian mentioned in late April that it may be released "a few days early".

-Vagabond Soul
+"Vagabond Soul"

 The third single "Vagabond Soul" was released on July 4 and features Aerosmith's Steven Tyler on backing vocals and harmonica.
 The track also features Davey Faragher on bass, Adam MacDougall on keyboard, Darrell Leonard on trumpet, Robert A. Martin on tenor saxophone and French horn, and Joe Sublett on baritone saxophone.

-Whatcha Got & Big Man Down
+"Whatcha Got" and "Big Man Down"

 The fourth and fifth singles were released on August 22, 2013.
 "Whatcha Got" features Lucrecia sharing lead vocals with Brian.
-It was performed at 2 shows during The Bayonets’ Tourette Del Sol 2 as well as being played on the Duro de Domar TV show.
+It was performed at two shows during The Bayonets’ Tourette Del Sol 2 as well as being played on the Duro de Domar TV show.

 "Big Man Down", also released on August 22, was available exclusively through The Bayonets website and was not made available through other digital download services.

 Crash Boom Bang!

-Despite Brian's insistence that The Bayonets were a "one and done" band, only releasing singles, an LP titled "Crash Boom Bang!" was released on iTunes on July 29, 2014.
-The album consists of the 5 previously released singles along with 5 new songs, written specifically for the album.
+Despite Brian's insistence that The Bayonets were a "one and done" band, only releasing singles, an LP titled Crash Boom Bang! was released on iTunes on July 29, 2014.
+The album consists of the five previously released singles along with five new songs, written specifically for the album.
 New song titles include "Crash Boom Bang!", "So Easy Rider", "Voodoo Doll", "Cotton Candy", and "Last Man Standing".
-A vinyl edition of "Crash Boom Bang!" was released in 2015 on the Lonestar Records label.
+A vinyl edition of Crash Boom Bang! was released in 2015 on the Lonestar Records label.

 "Crash Boom Bang!" and "So Easy Rider" were released to the radio and both songs earned the title of "Coolest Song in the World" on "Little Steven's Underground Garage" radio show broadcast on terrestrial and satellite stations worldwide, bringing The Bayonets’ total of "Coolest Song's" to 5.

-A live performance of 6 of the album's songs occurred at The Bayonets’ album release party on July 24, 2014 in Hollywood, California.
+A live performance of six of the album's songs occurred at The Bayonets’ album release party on July 24, 2014, in Hollywood, California.
 Songs performed that night were: “Cotton Candy”, “Sucker For Love”, “Whatcha Got”, “Smartphone”, “So Easy Rider”, and “Crash Boom Bang”.

-In November 2016 it was announced that The Bayonets had signed a new deal and will be re-releasing "Crash Boom Bang!" to a wider market.
+In November 2016 it was announced that The Bayonets had signed a new deal and will be re-releasing Crash Boom Bang! to a wider market.
 The re-release is due some time in early 2017.